Yoast/duplicate-post/readme.txt

 If you find this useful and you if you want to contribute, there are three ways:

    1. You can [write me](http://lopo.it/contatti/) and submit your bug reports, suggestions and requests for features;
-   2. If you want to translate it to your language (there are just a few lines of text), you can use the [GlotPress translation project](http://lopo.it/glotpress/projects/duplicate-post), or [contact me](http://lopo.it/contatti/) and I’ll send you the .pot catalogue; your translation could be featured in next releases;
+   2. If you want to translate it to your language (there are just a few lines of text), you can use the [GlotPress translation project](https://translate.wordpress.org/projects/wp-plugins/duplicate-post);
-   3. Using the plugin is free, but if you want you can send me some money with PayPal [here](http://lopo.it/duplicate-post-plugin/)
+   3. Using the plugin is free, but if you want you can support my efforts by donating with PayPal [here](http://lopo.it/duplicate-post-plugin/)